EmmanuelC1/forkify-recipe-app/18-forkify/starter/README.md

 © Copyright by [Jonas Schmedtmann](https://twitter.com/jonasschmedtman).
 Use for learning or your portfolio.
 Don't use to teach.
 Don't claim as your own.

-Project is from the course [_The Complete JavaScript Course 2023: From Zero to Expert!_](https://www.udemy.com/course/the-complete-javascript-course/) by <sub>Jonas Schmedtmann<sub>
+Project is from the course [_The Complete JavaScript Course 2023: From Zero to Expert!_](https://www.udemy.com/course/the-complete-javascript-course/) by Jonas Schmedtmann